Tinche/adts/README.md

     A = 1
 ```

-This adds the mixed-in class to each member's MRO, so `instance(IntEnum.A, int)` holds.
+This adds the mixed-in class to each member's MRO, so `isinstance(IntEnum.A, int)` holds.

 Since ADTs can be heterogenous, no class may be mixed in.